nikola-vukicevic/breadcrumbs-nvim/README.md

 ( * I can't spot any major issues but, of course, bug reports are very much appreciated.)

+## Bugs

+Sometimes when opening two or more files of different kinds (i.e. files using different LSP servers), there's an error message when entering buffer (but it's a single message and the plugin keeps on working after the message).

 ## Requirements

 - Neovim